 Most easements are formalized by an Easement Agreement which is a legal agreement entered into by both the landowner and the City that sets out the terms, rights and obligations for both parties and is registered on the title of the property it affects.

 In cases where there is no registered Easement Agreement, the City relies on provisions in the Municipal Act that permit the City to access and maintain municipal infrastructure that is located on private property.

-Property owners are responsible for ensuring they do nothing on their property that would be contrary to the terms of an Easement Agreement or would interfere with municipal infrastructure that is protected under the Municipal Act.
+Property owners are responsible for ensuring they do nothing on their property that would be contrary to the terms of an Easement Agreement or that would interfere with municipal infrastructure that is protected under the Municipal Act.

 No, the City will not release its rights to any portion of an easement unless it is being abandoned entirely.

 The following are standard easement documents currently being used by the City.

 To have buried utilities and City services located call Ontario One Call at 1-800-400-2255 at least one week prior to excavating.
 There is no cost for this service.